 Flipping through any cookbook, this would never be a recipe I would stop on.
 The original recipe calls for blue cheese, which I don’t care for.
 And creamy, cheesy pasta dishes aren’t exactly my thing (I’m lactose intolerant, it’s not my fault).
-But it turns out, for comfort food, this is actually on the ligher side and the brussels sprout and fig combo is just so delicious.
+But it turns out, for comfort food, this is actually on the lighter side and the Brussels sprout and fig combo is just so delicious.

 There’s a bit of cheese, but not too much… and instead of milk or cream, it’s thickened with a bit of starchy pasta water.
 I used fontina instead of blue cheese.
 Fresh figs weren’t available, so I used dried ones and they worked well (although I would try fresh next time).
 Either way, I just love the contrast of these salty & sweet flavors.